 A comfortable and enjoyable retirement isn’t possible without a proper plan to fund it.
 If you start planning for your future in your 20s, you can use compounding interest to your benefit.
 Saving for your retirement as soon as you get your first job gives you a chance to become an early retiree.

 Keep in mind that setting aside a small sum of cash now for your retirement is much better than having to save a lot later.
-It’s pointless to postpone the practice of saving for your future while you can make a big difference by starting today.
+It’s pointless to postpone the practice of saving for your future when you can make a big difference by starting today.

 If you are an employee, you should take advantage of retirement savings plans.
 The 401(k) account compounds all through your career, where contributions are taken from your paychecks.
 Alternatively, open a Roth IRA where you pay taxes for putting in money while making your future withdrawals tax-free.